renataprs/Frontend-mini-projects/README.md

 # 👋 Welcome to my Front-end Lab! 👩‍🔬🖥 </>
+Yeah!
+I'm always conducting experiments during my learning journey.
+So, this repository is like a lab notebook.<br>

 This repository contains a summary of all my study projects and other information in relation to my evolution as a front-end developer.
 The learning journey never ends and collecting small victories is a great way to keep motivation strong.
 <br>